ukwa/ukwa-documentation/README.md

 ### Monitoring ###

 The [*ukwa-monitor*](https://github.com/ukwa/ukwa-monitor) codebase monitors and reports on all UKWA processes, including ingest.
-This provides HTML reports, a dashboard, and raises alerts by probing the production system.
-It is also based on Luigi tasks, but no part of any production system depends on it, and it runs it’s own cron jobs (rather than being initiated by `wash`) and it's own LuigiD scheduler.
+This provides a dashboard and raises alerts by probing the production system.
+It runs independendly, inspecting the state of the system and reporting on it.
 If it's down, nothing else should be affected.

-The monitoring tasks check that the necessary services are running, and that critical management tasks have been executed successfully.
-If services are down, or transient failures become persistant, it is the role of the monitor engine to raise the alert.
+If any part of the production system is down, or if important tasks fail to run, the monitoring system should raise the alert.

+To allow the alerts to be handled, the monitoring system will also hold any useful debugging information to help direct the web archiving team to the problematic service component.

+For more details, see [Monitoring Services](Monitoring-Services.md).

 ### Major Components & Interfaces ###